bukkideme/Advanced-numeric-input_and_slider/README.md

 - Set or hide tooltip
 - Standard NumberFormatSpecifier option (default is "G")
 - Controls on UI are resizable in design time (AdvancedSlider has only slider resize option)
-- EnterKeyUpCustom, FocusLostCustom, InvalidInput, OutOfRange events
+- EnterKeyUpCustom, FocusLostCustom, InvalidInput, OutOfRange, ValueChangedFinal (not including slider scroll intermediate values), ValueChanged (including slider scroll events too) events

 AdvancedSlider:
 - Handles double values.
 TrackBar range is now fixed to 0-1000 (SliderResolution), so the slider double resolution is (Max-min)/1000.
 You can change this if needed.